ElvinLit/cse15l-lab-reports/lab4.md

 ![Image](lab4_step7.png)

 ## Step 8 - *Run the tests, demonstrating that they now succeed*
 To run the tests, I use a shortcut by utilizing the `Ctrl + R` feature in bash, which searches for previous commands.
-As such, this helped me use my previous commands I already ran in step 6.
+As such, this autofilled and helped me use my previous commands I already ran in step 6.
 ```
 <Ctrl+R> javac <enter>
 <Ctrl+R> java <enter>